 We review the carrying amounts of goodwill and reacquired franchise rights annually or when events or circumstances indicate that the carrying amount may not be recoverable.
 If the carrying amount is not recoverable, we record an impairment charge for the excess of the carrying amount over the fair value.
-No impairment charges were recorded in the first quarters of fiscal 2016 and fiscal 2015 and no indicators of impairment were identified through the end of the first quarter of fiscal 2016.
+We determined that there was no impairment of goodwill during our annual test in the second quarter of fiscal 2016 and fiscal 2015 as the fair value of our reporting units was substantially in excess of the carrying value.
+We also determined that there was no impairment of reacquired franchise rights during our annual test in the second quarter of fiscal 2016 and fiscal 2015.
+No indicators of impairment were identified through the end of the second quarter of fiscal 2016.